End-to-End Game-Focused Learning of Adversary Behavior in Security Games: Introduction

-In summary, our contributions are: \emph{First}, we provide a theoretical justification for why decision-focused approaches can outperform two-stage approaches in SSGs. \emph{Second}, we develop a decision-focused learning approach to adversary modeling in SSGs, showing both how to differentiate through general nonconvex problems as well as estimate counterfactual utilities for subjective utility quantal response \cite{nguyen2013analyzing} and related adversary models. \emph{Third}, we test our approach on a combination of synthetic and human subject data and show that decision-focused learning outperforms a two-stage approach in many settings.
+In summary, our contributions are: \emph{First}, we provide a theoretical justification for why our game-focused approach can outperform two-stage approaches in SSGs. \emph{Second}, we overcome technical challenges to develop a game-focused learning pipeline for SSGs. \emph{Third}, we test our approach on a combination of synthetic and human subject data and show that game-focused learning outperforms a two-stage approach in settings where the amount of data available is small and when there is wide variation in the adversary's values for the targets.